WHO Collaborating Centre for the Family of International Classifications

 To institutionalize this collaboration DIMDI was designated WHO Collaborating Centre for the Family of International Classifications by the World Health Organization on June 23, 2003.
 At the end of the year 2015 DIMDI was redesignated for the fourth time for another 4 years until May 2020.

-Since a few years DIMDI is actively represented in several working groups of the WHO Collaborating Centres:
+Since a few years DIMDI is actively represented in several working groups of the WHO Collaborating Centres.
+Since May 2020 BfArM takes on these duties and responsibilities:

 The Council consists of several Centre Heads and Committee Chairs and is responsible for planning of the annual meetings of the Collaborating Centres and for continuing with the actual work between the annual meetings.
 The Council endorses all major decisions concerning the classifications.
-DIMDI holds one of the two chair-positions of the Council.
+DIMDI and now BfArM as legal successor holds one of the two chair-positions of the Council.

 - Update and Revision Committee (URC)